200+ Time quotes: The best quotes about time

 The biggest favor we can do ourselves is to accept the passage of time, both when good and bad things happen.
 The sooner we face our troubles, the sooner they’ll be over.

 Still unsure why using time wisely is important, and how proper time management ties into it?
-Check out the answers in our post about the importance of time management
+Check out the answers in our guide:

 Time quotes on waiting for the perfect moment

 A lot of us struggle with making the right decision, and we tend to wait for a better moment to start something.
 How many times can we tell ourselves “the time is not right yet” or “I’m not ready yet” before it is too late to grab an opportunity?

 Let’s see what some great minds had to say about that “perfect timing”.